IT0506-HSC-A.03 Privileged Account Management

 Purpose

-The purpose of this Practice is to define roles and expectations of Privileged Accounts affording elevated user rights on systems and applications.
+To define the roles and expectations of Privileged Accounts affording elevated user rights on systems and applications.
 Specifically, these rights can bypass, modify, or disable technical or operational security controls.
-Examples may include the ability to install software; install or modify system processes; create or modify system configurations; create or modify system access controls; view or control the screen of the user through remote access technologies in order to assist users.
-This standard is also designed to meet compliance requirements for data regulated by federal or state law.
-This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm- Leach-Bliley Act (GLBA).
+Examples may include the ability to install software, install or modify system processes, create or modify system configurations, create or modify system access controls, and view or control the screen of the user through remote access technologies to assist users.

 Scope

-This practice applies to all individuals who have been granted access to Privileged Accounts with elevated access to any UTHSC system or application where the account has been afforded rights beyond that of a typical user.
+This practice applies to all individuals who have been granted access to Privileged Accounts with elevated access to any University of Tennessee Health Science Center (UTHSC) system or application where the account has been afforded rights beyond that of a typical user.

 Definitions